Spanish bad bank faces struggle to lure property investors

 Investors are particularly wary of sites where incomplete developments will have to be torn down and rebuilt from scratch.

-“Land and unfinished developments are about the same thing right now,” said Joe Valente, a managing director at JP Morgan Asset Management JPN.N, who helps manage 7 billion euros of real estate in Europe.
+“Land and unfinished developments are about the same thing right now,” said Joe Valente, a managing director at JP Morgan Asset Management, who helps manage 7 billion euros of real estate in Europe.
 “Land is probably more valuable as it doesn’t have any demolition costs.”

 Buying loans secured against land or unfinished schemes is as unattractive as buying the assets themselves in the short-term, particularly given the lower discounts offered by the bad bank, Powley said.